ilikescience/ilikescience.github.io/_posts/2017-12-28-interview.markdown

 I like job interviews.

 I participated in a lot of job interviews in 2017.
-I interviewed before starting at SoundCloud, and then again on my way to my current position at The Wall Street Journal.
+I interviewed extensively before starting at SoundCloud, and then again on my way to my current position at The Wall Street Journal.

 As a candidate, interviews are full of fascinating cultural signals about the organization.